Committees and Caucuses

 For nearly ten years, I served as president of the Houston Branch of the National Association for the Advancement of Colored People (NAACP).
 In that capacity I worked hard to make sure that every American had equal opportunities.
 I continue this fight on the House Committee on Financial Services.
 As long as I am in Congress, I will work to protect programs like the Community Development Block Grant Program (CDBG), Section 8 housing and to increase funding for fair housing programs.

 I will also be a strong advocate to protect consumers from predatory lending practices.
-Predatory lenders cost homeowners and buyers more than $9 billion per year.
-That is why we must stop the predatory lending practices that occur in the sub-prime lending industry.
 One of my top priorities will be to protect the millions of potential homeowners who may become victims of these unethical lending practices.

 The Congressional Asian Pacific American Caucus